Sentry (Robert Reynolds): Death and legacy

 During the "King in Black" storyline, Sentry is summoned by the Avengers to fight Knull.
 He attempts to fly Knull into space, as he had done to Carnage, only for Knull to break free, kill Sentry by tearing him in half, and absorb the Void.

+Sentry's corpse is reassembled and used by Director None and the Blasphemy Cartel to house 100 million ghosts intent on destroying Stephen and Clea Strange.
+The pair break the spell keeping the ghosts contained.
+Sentry's corpse explodes from the force of the ghosts' release.

 Mallory Gibbs and five other civilians acquire Sentry's powers, with Mallory later absorbing the powers into herself.
 She agrees to be arrested by Misty Knight until she can control her powers.
 Once she controls her powers, she decides to go by the new moniker Solarus.

+Return

+The Sentry is revealed to have once again returned to life in a self-titled miniseries written by co-creator Paul Jenkins, published in March 2026.
+Sentry is reintroduced via a press conference alongside members of the Fantastic Four, Spider-Man, Iron Man and Captain Marvel having spent the previously years exploring the cosmos.
+The Sentry has returned to life but so has the Void.
+Robert Reynolds must now learn to balance the true source of his power the Void.

 Powers and abilities

 Sentry

 The Sentry's powers derive from a variant of the Super-Soldier Serum that "moves his molecules an instant ahead of the current timeline."

 Sentry's exact abilities and their limits are unknown.
 He is shown to possess immense strength, durability, speed, and senses.
 He can absorb and project vast amounts of energy, capable of harming even the Hulk.
-The Sentry has also demonstrated the ability to teleport himself in a blinding flash of light.
+The Sentry has also demonstrated the ability to teleport himself in a blinding flash of light, and fly at vast supersonic speeds.

 Void

 Robert Reynolds projects an entity as a dark side effect of his powers.
 It has been claimed that for every benevolent act the Sentry performs, the Void corresponds with attempting an act of malevolence.
-The Void possesses several abilities that the Sentry does not, including the ability to create destructive storms and tendrils that attack the mind and force others to experience visions of the past and future.
+The Void possesses several abilities that the Sentry does not, including the ability to create destructive storms and tendrils that attack the mind.